MV Clansman (1964): History

 The Secretary of State for Scotland ordered a trio of near-identical car ferries for the Western Isles.
 Hall, Russell & Company of Aberdeen won the contract to build them, ahead of fifteen other British yards.
 The new ferries were initially owned by the Scottish Office and registered in Leith.
 They were chartered to David MacBrayne Ltd and were all equipped to serve as floating nuclear shelters, in the event of national emergency.
-This included vertical sliding watertight doors that could seal off the car deck, immediately aft of the hoist.
+This included vertical sliding watertight doors that could seal off the car deck immediately aft of the hoist, a positive pressure CBRN defence system, and decontamination sprinklers.
 Clansman, the second of the trio, was launched on 16 January 1964 and entered service on 5 June 1964.

-To combat the limitations of hoist operation, Clansman underwent a nine-month refit at Troon, from October 1972, to convert her to a drive-through ferry.
-Hoist and side-ramps were removed and bow and stern ramps were fitted.
+To combat the limitations of hoist operation, Clansman underwent a nine-month refit at Troon from October 1972 to convert her to a drive-through ferry.
+Hoist and side-ramps were removed, and bow and stern ramps were fitted.
 She was lengthened by 36 feet forward of the superstructure, and her passenger accommodation was raised to increase headroom in the car deck.
 Twin rudders and a new 4-ton bow-thrust unit were added, and her machinery was converted to be fully bridge controlled.
-She emerged in the new CalMac livery, but unfortunately was not re-engined, which was ultimately to lead to her premature downfall.
+She emerged in the new CalMac livery, but unfortunately was not re-engined, which ultimately led to her premature downfall.